dortania/OpenCore-Multiboot/oc/win.md

     - if you're in doubt
       - send `list disk`
       - identify your windows disk
-      - send `sel disk X` where X is the disk where windows is installed on
+      - send `sel disk X` where X is the disk where Windows is installed on
       - send `list part`
       - check the partitions, usually the EFI should have 100-200MB (some OEM installs make it bigger as much as 500MB)
       - send `sel part X` where X is the EFI partition number